msv-lab/modus/README.md

 where `i"alpine"` and `i"ubuntu"` are special literals for image objects.

 Note that `c(X) :- a(X), b(2)` is a Horn clause.
 The use of Horn clauses enables Modus to take advantage of the power of logic programming languages such as Datalog/Prolog.
-For example, Modus can automatic resolve SemVer versions, and build multiple images at the same time.
+For example, Modus can automatically resolve SemVer versions, and build multiple related images.

 ## Motivating example